goooooooooooogle/just-the-docs-template/Contents.md

 ```
 Attractiveness Extent of a Single Article=min((Followers After Reading)/(Reading of the Shared Articles),1)
 ```
-I set an upper limit to this data because it is meaningless if the Entent is bigger than 100%.
+I set an upper limit to this data because it is meaningless if the value is bigger than 100%.
 There are 4 major combinations of tags and 4 tags, so we can use a four-equations system to solve the contribution of each tag.